engelmi/tensorflow/tensorflow/contrib/android_renderscript_ops/README.md

         api_level = 14
     )
     ```
-* If use custom model (not Inception5h) or custom app (not org.tensorflow.demo), you must change the number of the `matmul` ops and `conv` ops at `androidrs::matmul` and `androidrs::conv`.
-Also change the package name to your own within these two namespaces.
+* Change the package name of the `cachePath` to your own at `rsConv.h` and `rsMatmul.h`.
 This hardcoding issue might be removed in future update.
 * Build with bazel:
     `bazel build -c opt //tensorflow/examples/android:tensorflow_demo`
 * Finally install to android phone: